-- The total number of passengers is 10 or fewer. - The private vehicle must be a motor vehicle designed to carry no more than 10 passengers (including the driver), with functioning seatbelts for each person. - Transportation of students or staff in 15-passenger vans is expressly prohibited. - Any person requesting to transport students in a private vehicle must receive prior written approval from the principal and the parents or legal guardians of the students being transported. - The principal shall ensure that any driver of the vehicle holds a valid driver's license, and liability insurance of \$300,000 for a vehicle manufactured to transport up to six passengers or \$500,000 for a vehicle manufactured to transport more than six passengers.
+- The total number of passengers is 10 or fewer. - The private vehicle must be a motor vehicle designed to carry no more than 10 passengers (including the driver), with functioning seatbelts for each person. - Transportation of students or staff in 15-passenger vans is expressly prohibited. - Any person requesting to transport students in a private vehicle must receive prior written approval from the principal and the parents or legal guardians of the students being transported. - The principal shall ensure that any driver of the vehicle holds a valid driver's license, and liability insurance of \$300,000 for a vehicle manufactured to transport up to six passengers or \$500,000 for a vehicle manufactured to transport more than six passengers. - If an additional adult will be accompanying the trip but not driving, this documentation is not required for that adult. - The principal must retain a photocopy of the driver's license and insurance documentation

-Perspectives abides by rideshare policies outlined by companies such as Uber and Lyft and will not utilize such services for
+Perspectives abides by rideshare policies outlined by companies such as Uber and Lyft and will not utilize such services for students.